Inner page banner image that shows 4 light blue waves on top of one another

 6. Measure Detergent

 Additionally, overusing detergent can cause messes in the dispensers and build up on the basin, leading to more frequent deep cleaning.
-Be sure to provide options to properly measure detergent and offer guidance on how much to add to each machine.
+Be sure to provide options to correctly measure detergent and offer guidance on how much to add to each machine.

 7. Decrease Energy Expenditure